odys-z/x-visual/docsphinx/design-memo/affine.rst

              if starting a tween:
                // event: onStart() => clear m0;
                if idle:
-                 m0 = mesh.matrix
+                 idle-edge = lowing, i.g. play-risging
                idle = false;
              update tween;

          if none updated:
             idle = true
+            if prev-idle = true:
+                idle-edge = rising

     3. Affine.update():
-        if not idle:
+        A. if not idle:
           for each tween in CmpTweens:
             // This is how Tween.js works - tweened value got from the beginning.
+            A.1 if play-rising:
+                Obj3.m0 = mesh.matrix, i.g. the all tweens' starting point.

-            3.1 if starting a sequence (tween.m0 == undefied), take snapshot: tween.m0 <- Obj3.mesh.matrix
+            A.2 if starting a consecutive:
+                tween._mf <- previous-tween.mf
+                 i.g. save previous mf for where this tween started to tween.
-            3.2 combine affine transformation when the tween is updated Obj3.mi <- Obj3.mi.mul( fi( m0 ) * zi )
+            A.3 combine affine transformation for all tweens in all sequence currently updatings Obj3.mi <- Obj3.mi.mul( fi( m0 ) * zi )
-            3.3 if the tween is finished, keep tween.m0
+            A.4 if the tween is finished, keep tween.m0 i.g. if all tween is affine and used for combine: mf_z = mf
+        B. if idle rising:
+            mesh.matrix = mf_z
+            # this makes comination results been set to mesh, permanently,
+            # open for other updating, and can be re-taken snapshot as m0.

 Affine transformation are accumulated in Obj3. :math:`m_{i}` :

 .. literalinclude:: ../../lib/sys/tween/affinecombiner.js
    :language: javascript
-   :lines: 80-93
+   :lines: 89-108
    :linenos:

 .. _affine-issue: